GovTechSG/seed-documentation/support/troubleshooting-issues.md

 # Troubleshooting issues

+This guide provides solutions to common problems for SEED.
+Follow the steps below to troubleshoot and resolve the problems you're experiencing.

 ## Experiencing the *Account does not have access* error

 When using SGTS products with Cloudflare WARP, you might encounter an error message saying, "That account does not have access".